-An animal by-product commercial document must also be completed and retained (see 'Disposal of animal by-products').Back to top
+An animal by-product commercial document must also be completed and retained (see 'Fallen stock & the disposal of animal by-products').Back to top

 Most healthy cattle slaughtered in an abattoir for human consumption do not need to be BSE tested.
 However, the following cattle must still be tested for BSE:

 - fallen cattle (see 'BSE testing requirements & responsibilities' above)

 - healthy cattle aged over 30 months, slaughtered for human consumption, that were born in Romania, Bulgaria, Croatia and all non-EU countries